 44.1 kHz sample rate - or higher

-Read below for more information on the above.
+Read on for more information on the above.

 WAV OR AIFF FORMAT (NOT MP3)

-Keep in mind that although you can send an MP3 file, the quality of your final master will suffer.
-This may affect the mastering engineer's ability to work effectively on your song.
+Although it is possible to master an MP3 file, there will be a loss of quality, which may also affect the mastering engineer's ability to work effectively on your song.